shoepaladin/statanomics/documentation/README.md

 ## stnomics.hte
-**Heterogeneous Treatment Effects models**, with an example in: HTE_Model_Specs.ipynb.
+**Heterogeneous Treatment Effects models**, with some demonstrations in the [HTE example notebook](https://github.com/shoepaladin/statanomics/blob/main/examples/HTE_Model_Specs.ipynb).
 Each of these models use the same input API, so I will go through the inputs once here.
 The outputs will vary across models.
 I will only indicate when a function may take a specialized input based on 'aux_dictionary'

 *Inputs:*
     data_est        (obj) name of the PanDas dataframe